The Secret to Getting More Planned Gifts

 The good stuff is coming.
 Just wait.
 Be quiet.
 And LISTEN.

+It reminded me of a story this same planned giving pro told me about one of his visits just a few weeks earlier.
+The donor fit the profile.
 When they met, the donor quickly got in the weeds: How much for naming opportunities?
 How much must he give now, and how much could he defer?
 Would a planned gift qualify for reunion giving?
-Would it count toward the capital campaign?

 “Wait!” the PG pro interjected.
 “All great and important questions.
 But … more important … why don’t you tell me what you want to accomplish with your gift?
 Paint your masterpiece.
 That’s what’s important.
 The rest is just details.”

+Once the listening began, the real reasons came out.
+Tax advantages, life income, and naming opportunities are benefits of being philanthropic.
+They aren’t reasons to be philanthropic.
 The next time you’re talking a prospect, take the time to listen.
 Give them an opportunity to talk about their goals for a legacy, not just the goal of giving a gift.

 Download our FREE Marketing Guide to discover three proven strategies that always capture the attention of donors and increase their curiosity about planned gifts.